jai-ranchod/demo_3/README.md

 Here we create a table of employees and managers.
 We then use a recursive query to create a table identifying the top level managers and the number of employees under each.

 Linear modeling - Cars(R):
 This script uses the "mtcars" data set to illustrate the creation of a linear regression model.
-We also analyze the primary assumptions of linear modeling.
+The primary purpose of this script, however, is to evaluate the assumptions of linear models against a fitted linear model.

 Logistic Regression(R):
 In this script, we return to the "Titanic" data set to build a logistic regression model.
 The "titanic_train" set is used to create the binary predictor model which is then evaluated on the "titanic_test" set.